The energy resources used to generate electricity can be divided into two categories:

 Battery EVs run entirely on electrical energy.
 Instead of a fuel tank, batteries store the electricity that is used to operate the vehicle.
 These batteries can be recharged by plugging the vehicle into a special high-voltage charging station or standard 120-volt or 240-volt household outlets.
 It takes anywhere from 2 to about 20 hours to recharge the battery, depending on the vehicle’s charger and the voltage used.
 The batteries store the electricity until the vehicle is driven.

 Early types of battery EVs included golf carts, scooters, and other vehicles used for short trips at low speeds.
 With rapid industry growth this decade, battery EVs can accommodate both city and highway driving needs.
-Smaller models designed for urban use can travel 30-75 mph and go 50-85 miles on a charge.
-The high-end Tesla can reach speeds of 150 mph and travel more than 300 miles on a single charge.
+The high-end Tesla can reach speeds of 200 mph and travel almost 400 miles on a single charge.
+Lower cost models can reach up to 90 mph and travel 170-259 miles on a charge.

 Under the hood, a battery EV consists of an electric motor, one or more controllers, and batteries.
 The controller governs the amount of electricity that flows from the batteries to the motor when the driver steps on the accelerator.
 The motor changes electrical energy from the batteries to mechanical energy, which makes the vehicle move.